TarunMundada/Federated-LSTM-DSTGCRN/README.md

 This repository contains the implementation of the **Federated-LSTM-DSTGCRN** model, proposed in the manuscript:

-> **"Federated Dynamic Model for Spatiotemporal Data Forecasting in Transportation"**, submitted to Expert Systems With Applications (Feb 2025).
+> **"Federated Dynamic Modeling and Learning for Spatiotemporal Data Forecasting"**, Thien Pham, Angelo Furno, Faïcel Chamroukhi, Latifa Oukhellou, arXiv:2503.04528.
+March 2025

 ## **Overview**